myself stuck in many of the unconscious conflicts that you describe,

 has failed to prepare you to do anything combined with a subtle knowing

-that, in your despair, you really dont want to do it right now—afraid of your anger,
+that, in your despair, you are afraid to do it right now—afraid of your anger,

 How to Stop